Gokurakuji Station

-Gokurakuji Station (極楽寺駅, Gokurakuji-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden) located in the Gokurakuji neighborhood of the city of Kamakura, Kanagawa Prefecture, Japan.
+Gokurakuji Station (極楽寺駅, Gokurakuji-eki) is a railway station on the Enoshima Electric Railway (Enoden) located in the Gokurakuji neighborhood of Kamakura, Japan.

-Lines
+Service

-Gokurakuji Station is served by the Enoshima Electric Railway Main Line and is 7.6 km from the terminus of the line at Fujisawa Station.
+Gokurakuji Station is served by the Enoshima Electric Railway Main Line and is located 7.6 km from the line's terminus at Fujisawa Station.

-Station layout

-The station consists of a single side platform serving bi-directional traffic.
-The station is attended.
+The station consists of a single side platform serving one track used for bi-directional traffic.
+The station is equipped with a restroom.
+Although the station formerly had a staffed office, it is now unstaffed throughout the day.

-Lines

-Gokurakuji Station is served by the Enoshima Electric Railway Line, and is 7.6 kilometers from the terminus of the Enoden at Fujisawa Station.

 History

 Gokurakuji Station opened on 1 April 1904.

-In 1997, it was selected as one of the "100 Top Stations in the Kantō Region" (関東の駅百選, Kantō no eki 100 sen) by a selection committee commissioned by the Japanese Ministry of Transportation.
+In 1997, it was selected, alongside as one of the "100 Top Stations in the Kantō Region" by a committee commissioned by the Japanese Ministry of Transportation.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Gokurakuji being assigned station number EN11.